-When you're preparing to interview for a new job, remember that not all the questions posed to you during an interview will directly relate to the position you're interviewing for.
-Sometimes, interviewers will want to get to know what you are like as a total person, and what you're interested in outside of work.
-This is where questions like, "What do you do in your spare time?" and "Tell me about your hobbies" come in.
+When you're preparing to interview for a new job, remember that not all the questions asked during an interview will directly relate to the position you're interviewing for.
+If interviewers are interested in you as a candidate for the job, they will go further afield with their questions.

 But remember to be honest first and foremost.
 You don't want to brag about being a “golf pro" and then get to the driving range with your new employer, only to have no idea what to do.

-Volunteer work shows high character and a concern for someone other than yourself.
+Why It Works: Volunteer work shows high character and concern for people other than yourself.
 Working for community-based organizations is also a great way to source potential clients while pursuing a common interest.

 Take it in stride.
 Some people get surprised by questions about things unrelated to the job.
 Don’t let this question throw you off your game.
-If you need it, take a pause and think, and then answer like you would any other interview question.
+If you need to, take a pause and think, and then answer as you would any other interview question.

 Try to relate the hobby to the job or company.
 If possible, connect your hobby to the company or job.
 This will show your deep interest in the industry.
 For example, if you are applying for a job in gaming, you might mention your passion for certain video games.

 You might also focus on answers that demonstrate a positive quality that might indirectly help you achieve success at work.
 For example, if your job requires that you do a lot of writing and editing, you might mention your passion for reading novels or writing your own stories.

 Explain how you fit your hobby into your life.
 Don’t just name an activity as your hobby and leave it at that.
 Go on to (briefly) explain how you incorporate your hobby into your life.
 If your hobby is gardening, you might say that you own a plot in a community garden in your neighborhood and that you spend a few hours there every weekend.
 Demonstrate to your employer that you follow through with your interest.